roguehistory/DIGH-HIST3812/content/en/week/four/instructions.md

 Aschenbrenner, Nathanael, and Jake Ransohoff.
 2021   Introduction: The Invention of Byzantium in Early Modern Europe.
 In *The Invention of Byzantium in Early Modern Europe,* edited by Nathanael Aschenbrenner and Jake Ransohoff, Dumbarton Oaks, Washington, DC.: 1-23.

+Stewart, Michael Edward, David Alan Parnell, and Conor Whatelyin 2022    Finding Byzantium.
+In *The Routledge Handbook on Identity in Byzantium*, editors Michael Edward Stewart, David Alan Parnell, and Conor Whately, pp. 1-16.
+Routledge, New York.